Tibial plateau fracture: Mechanism

 Fractures of the tibial plateau are caused by a varus (inwardly angulating) or valgus (outwardly angulating) force combined with axial loading or weight bearing on knee.
-The classically described situation in which this occurs is from a car striking a pedestrian's fixed knee ("bumper fracture").
+The classically described situation in which this occurs is from a car striking a pedestrian's fixed knee (bumper fracture).
+A bumper fracture is usually a fracture of the lateral tibial plateau, caused by a forced valgus movement.
+This causes the lateral part of the distal femur and the lateral tibial plateau to come into contact, compressing the tibial plateau and causing the tibia to fracture.
+The name of the injury is because it was described as being caused by the impact of a car bumper on the lateral side of the knee while the foot is planted on the ground, although this mechanism is only seen in about 25% of tibial plateau fractures.
+The term "bumper fracture" was coined in 1929 by Cotton and Berg.
+Fracture of the neck of the fibula may also be found, and associated injury to the medial collateral ligament or cruciate ligaments occurs in about 10% of cases.

 However, most of these fractures occur from motor vehicle accidents or falls.
 Injury can be due to a fall from height in which knee forced into valgus or varus.
 The tibial condyle is crushed or split by the opposing femoral condyle, which remains intact.

 The knee anatomy provides insight into predicting why certain fracture patterns occur more often than others.
 The medial plateau is larger and significantly stronger than the lateral plateau.
 Also, there is a natural valgus or outward angulation alignment to the limb which coupled with the often valgus or outwardly angulating force on impact will injure the lateral side.
 This explains how 60% of plateau fractures involve the lateral plateau, 15% medial plateau, 25% bicondylar lesions.
 Partial or complete ligamentous ruptures occur in 15-45%, meniscal lesions in about 5-37% of all tibial plateau fractures.